spm/spm-docs/docs/tutorials/fmri_preprocessing/realignment.md

     !!! tip "Top tip"
         In the SPM batch window, all fields marked with `X` require user input.
 Before running any SPM job make sure that you have specified inputs/parameters for all `X`'s.

-Your job is now estimating the 6-parameter (rigid body) spatial transformation that will realign the timeseries.
-SPM will also plot the estimated timeseries of translations and rotations shown below:
+Your job is now estimating the 6-parameter (rigid body) spatial transformation that will realign the time series.
+SPM will also plot the estimated time series of translations and rotations shown below:
 ![](../../assets/figures/realignment_plot.png)

 The data used to generate these plots are also saved to a text file `rp_sub-01_task-auditory_bold.txt`, so that these variables can be later used as regressors when fitting GLMs.
 This allows movement effects to be accounted for when estimating brain function.